-There is an annual formal evaluation of the effectiveness of the school SEN provision and policy.
-This evaluation is carried out by the SENCO and SEN governor.
-Information is collated and published by the governing body on an annual basis in accordance with section 69 of the Children and Families Act
+There is an annual formal evaluation of the effectiveness of the school SEND provision and policy.
+This evaluation is carried out by the SENDCOs and SEND governor.
+Information is collated and published by the governing body on an annual basis in accordance with section 69 of the Children and Families Act 2014.

-2014.
 This is called the Special Educational Needs and Disability Information Report (see school website).

-Arrangements for SEN and Inclusion In-Service Training
+Arrangements for SEND and Inclusion In-Service Training

-- The SENCO attends relevant briefings. - In-house additional needs and Inclusion training is provided through staff meetings by the SENCO. - All staff are given SEN training where requested
+- The SENCO attends relevant briefings. - In-house additional needs and Inclusion training is provided through staff meetings by the SENCO.

+All staff are given SEN training annually and where requested